alexandre-em/CVIndexing/README.md

     $ java -jar ./target/cv-0.0.1-SNAPSHOT.jar
 ```
 #### Environment variables (WIP)
-There are also some environment variables that have a default value if not defined, for instance:
+There are also some environment variables that have a default value if not defined:
 ```json
   {
       "ENV_PROFILE": "dev",